slbailey/Retrovue/PLEX_INTEGRATION_DOCUMENTATION.md

 ## Overview

 The Plex integration in Retrovue provides comprehensive functionality for importing and synchronizing content from Plex Media Server.
-It supports multiple servers, intelligent sync operations, and robust error handling.
+It supports multiple servers, intelligent sync operations, robust error handling, and advanced performance optimizations including timestamp-based change detection and pagination support.

 ## Architecture